AlinahMatlala/SQL-Business-Analytics-BigQuery-Exercises/README.md

-# Databricks-exercises
+# Exercises
 ## Overview
--This folder contains SQL exercises, focused on practicing foundational SQL functions and data transformation techniques.
+This repository contains SQL, BigQury, and Business Analytics exercises completed in both handwritten form and coding environments.
+These exercises focused on practicing foundational SQL functions and data transformation techniques.
 The exercises are based on concepts taught in BrightLearn sessions.

--This repository contains key definitions of important business analytics terms used in the business field.
-The aim is to provide clear and simple explanations of core concepts used in marketing and performance analysis.
+## Content
+- Handwritten SQL and Business Analytics exercises
+- Coded SQL exercises implemented in Databricks
+- SQL queries executed in BigQuery

 ## Topics Covered
 SQL Fundamentals: